SciTheWorld/WealthManagementForFree/README.md

 # WealthManagementForFree
 Roboadvisors claim they are democratizing the access to advanced advisory services of wealth management.
-Well, in SciTheWorld we think that if it is not open source it is not democratic enough hence... here we go (!).
+Well, in SciTheWorld we think that if it is not open sourced it is not democratic enough hence... here we go (!).
 If you want to disrupt the disruption, just join us.

 You need to download all Docker containers

+[ADD OPEN SOURCE DISCLAIMER] This product is intended to be free as an individual licence for independent individuals.
+Cannot be used for commercial purposes.

+[ADD FINANCIAL DISCLAIMER] This product is open source.
+SciTheWorld is not responsible for its well functioning, the signals and messages conveyed through it nor any loss derived from its advices, whether its usage is direct or indirect.